papaver/nkbase/README.txt

-    If you are having problems building, installing, running, and/or using nkbase that you believe is attributed to a bug, please file a bug using the issue tracker on github at {TODO: INSERT_LINK_HERE} or email us at code@nektarfx.com.
+    If you are having problems building, installing, running, and/or using nkbase that you believe is attributed to a bug, please file a bug using the issue tracker on github at https://github.com/NektarFX/nkbase/issues or email us at code@nektarfx.com.

     In all bug-reports, *please* tell what version of the library you are talking about, how to duplicate the problem, and what your setup is.
 Please